stevemcghee/HighAdventure/README.md

 - **Facility Variety**: Each campsite has different facilities based on location
 - **Capacity Management**: Campsites have varying visitor capacities

+#### Day Hikes System
+- **Automatic Generation**: Day hikes are automatically created from each campsite to the nearest lake or mountain peak
+- **Distance Limit**: Only hikes of 10 miles or less are included (realistic for day trips)
+- **Visual Representation**: Day hikes appear as dotted lines on the mountain map
+- **Color Coding**: Blue dotted lines for lake hikes, brown dotted lines for peak hikes
+- **Distance Display**: Each day hike shows the route name and distance in miles
+- **Peak Markers**: Mountain peaks are marked with brown triangles and show elevation
+- **Smart Routing**: System prefers lakes over peaks when distances are similar

 ### 🛤️ Trail Route System

 #### Route Creation